-A Guide to the Best Illinois Veteran Benefits in 2021
+A Guide to the Best Illinois Veteran Benefits

 A wide range of Illinois veteran benefits (including disabled veteran benefits) are available to augment the federal benefits offered by the U.S. Department of Veterans Affairs.
 These additional benefits and exemptions support veterans and their families in their return to civilian life.